 When vapers work together they are an unstoppable force.
 If we do not take today’s opportunity presented by Lord Callanan’s initiative then we could have to wait until around 2026 for the next Tobacco Products Directive to be implemented for even a chance of improvement.

-So wait ten years – or tweet today like you
+So wait ten years – or tweet today like you have never tweeted before.

 Early day motion 1441

 That this House agrees with the Royal College of Physicians that it is crucial that e-cigarettes are priced as advantageously as possible in relation to tobacco.